adoptium/blog.adoptium.net/content/blog/adoptopenjdk-virtual-roadshow/index.md

 - Rochester (NY) JUG
 - SouJava

+## Slide Deck
+You can find our slides at [Speakerdeck](https://speakerdeck.com/hendrikebbers/adoptopenjdk-making-java-free-again).

 ## Your JUG?
 If you would like to host "AdoptOpenJDK - Making Java free again" at your local JUG then please email tsc@adoptopenjdk.net.